fpgaprince/rtd/docs/source/fundamentals.rst

 ::

-    bbbb.bbbb       or bbbb.bb      or bbbbbbbb.bbbb
+    mmmm.nnnn       or mmmm.nn      or mmmmmmmmm.nnn
     Q4.4            Q4.2            Q8.4

 The bits to the left represent the integer as we've been dealing with. nothing different. same rules.